tari-project/tari/RFC/src/RFC-0201_TariScript.md

 left to experts in cryptographic proofs, leaving the development of Mimblewimble smart contracts in the hands of a very select group of people.

-However, it is the opinion of the author that there is no reason why Mimblewimble cannot be extended to include scripting.
+It is the opinion of the author that there is no reason why Mimblewimble cannot be extended to include scripting.

 ## Tari script - a basic motivation